 What we like: Relatively inexpensive; great adjustability and customization.

-What we don’t: Materials and carrying comfort are a step down from the Osprey Eja or Gregory Facet.
+What we don’t: Materials and load limit are a step down from the Osprey Eja or Gregory Facet.

 See the REI Co-op Flash 55